GRE® Score-related Test Policies for Test Takers

 "Testing irregularities" refers to problems with the administration of a test.
 Testing irregularities may result from actions of test takers, test center personnel, ETS, or from natural or man-made causes.
 When testing irregularities occur, they may affect an individual or groups of test takers.
 Such problems include, without limitation, administrative errors (such as improper timing, improper seating, defective materials [e.g., improper test forms], and defective equipment); improper access to test content; and other disruptions of test administrations (such as natural disasters or other emergencies).
 When testing irregularities occur, ETS may decline to score the test or cancel the test score.
 When, in ETS's judgment it is appropriate to do so, ETS gives affected test takers the opportunity to take the test again as soon as possible without charge.

 When in ETS's judgment or the judgment of test center administrators, there is a discrepancy in a test taker's identification, the test taker may be dismissed from the test center.
-In addition, ETS may decline to score the test or cancel the test score if the documents or photos from the test day cannot be authenticated.
+In addition, ETS may decline to score the test or cancel the test score if the documents or photos from the test day cannot be validated or if ETS has evidence that you did not appear for the test.
 See Identification Requirements.

 When ETS or test center administrators find that there is misconduct in connection with a test, the test taker may be dismissed from the test center, or ETS may decline to score the test, or may cancel the test score.
 Misconduct includes but is not limited to noncompliance with the Test Center Procedures and Regulations.
 Test takers whose scores are canceled will forfeit their test fees and must pay to take the entire GRE test again at a future administration.
 No record of the score cancellations, or the reason for cancellation will appear on their future score reports sent to colleges, universities and/or fellowship sponsors.